Media needs to be vigilant, flag govt's shortcomings: Former PM Manmohan Singh | Politics

 As the prime minister in 2004, Singh said, ''I took on that responsibility with diligence as my tool, truth as my beacon, and a prayer that I might always do the right thing.
 As I have said on many occasions, my life and tenure in public office are an open book.
 Serving this nation has been my privilege.
 There is nothing more that I could ask for.''
 The former prime minister also said that governments come and governments go, ''but this great nation of ours is heir to one of the oldest civilizations known to humanity''.

-Its history is marked by continuity and change, and a remarkable cultural plurality, he said, adding these are important strengths, he added.
+Its history is marked by continuity and change, and a remarkable cultural plurality, he said, adding these are important strengths.

 Speaking at the event, senior Congress leader Shashi Tharoor said during Singh's tenure, 10 million people were lifted from poverty line.